MarisaKirisame/DefComBlog/Calculator.md

     Expr right = this.right.simp();
     return mkPlus(left, right);

 We begin by traversing left and right, simplifying them.
-Note that the above code is universal - we can also do this for the simpl() for Mult (
+Note that the above code is universal - we can also do this for the simpl() for Mult (of course, we have to change mkPlus into mkMult).
+This is because if a == x and b == y, mkPlus(a, b) == mkPlus(x, y).

 If left or right is 0, we just return the other Expr.